iapyeh/sshscript/v3a/SSHScript v3 Documents/troubleshooting-installation.md

 python3 -m venv .venv
 . .venv/bin/activate
-python3 -m pip install --upgrade pip test -f pyproject.toml python3 -m pip install -e .
+python3 -m pip install --upgrade pip python3 -m pip install "sshscript==3.1.4"
 ```

 A virtual environment avoids system-package permissions and makes the Python
 and `pip` pair explicit.
-Run the last two commands only from a supplied v3.1
+Use a project requirements or lock file instead of
-source tree containing the required packaging metadata.
+typing the version directly when the application already has one.

 ## `sshscript: command not found`